theupdateframework/specification/tuf-spec.md

   file.
 If the new snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.

-  * **3.3**. **Check for a rollback attack.**

-    * **3.3.1**.
-The version number of the trusted snapshot metadata file, if any, MUST be less than or equal to the version number of the new snapshot metadata file.
-If the new snapshot metadata file is older than the trusted metadata file, discard it, abort the update cycle, and report the potential rollback attack.

-    * **3.3.2**.
-The version number of the targets metadata file, and all delegated targets metadata files (if any), in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
+  * **3.3**. **Check for a rollback attack.** The version number of the targets metadata file, and all delegated targets metadata files (if any), in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
 If any of these conditions are not met, discard the new snapshot metadadata file, abort the update cycle, and report the failure.

   * **3.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new snapshot metadata file.
 If